Site icon Distraction Magazine

 Doordash, which saw a 226% growth in revenue for 2020, added nearly two million new “dashers” (AKA drivers) to their platform from mid-March through September of 2020.

-words & design_emmalyse brownstein. photo_sydney burnett.
+words&design_emmalyse brownstein. photo_sydney burnett.

-This article was published in Distraction’s summer 2021 print issue.
+This article was published in Distraction’s Summer 2021 print issue.

 Exit mobile version